GDI-foundation/GDI.foundation/README.md

 At this moment the GDI.foundation can be described as a very AD HOC organization.
 Although our [mission](#mission-statement) is straightforward and clear.
 Our operational “excellence” and our non-critical additional things (like our website, twitter etc.) is not up to par.
 And we need more people on board (as in [board members](https://gdi.foundation/about/board_members/)) who can help bring focus and depth in all areas of the GDI.foundation.

 ### Looking forward
-The organisation will expand to six pillars [divisions] which will help achieve our main goal of handling vulnerabilities.
+The organisation will expand with six pillars [divisions] which will help achieve our main goal of handling vulnerabilities.
 In 2019 the GDI.foundation will start providing *Unique Intelligence* and *Human Validated OSINT* to trusted partners.

 This is how we set up our divisions